Juno Awards: 1980s

 Joni Mitchell was inducted into the Canadian Music Hall of Fame by Pierre Trudeau in 1982.

 Initially, the awards were presented during the early part of each year.
-In 1984, organisers postponed that year's awards until December.
+In 1984, organizers postponed that year's awards until December.
 CARAS maintained a late-year scheduling until January 1988 when it noted the declining viewership of the Juno broadcasts and reverted to an early year awards schedule.
 CARAS postponed that year's Juno Awards until 12 March 1989, so there was no ceremony in the 1988 calendar year.

 1990s

 In 1991, the awards were hosted in Vancouver, the first time the Juno ceremonies were conducted outside Toronto.
 That year also marked the introduction of a category for rap recordings.

 For the first time the 1995 Awards, held in Hamilton's Copps Coliseum, were open to the public.
 This marked the 25th anniversary of the Junos.

 In 1996 the four-CD, 77-song box set Oh What a Feeling: A Vital Collection of Canadian Music and a book were released to mark the 25th anniversary of the Juno Awards.
 The box set featured popular songs by Canadian artists from the 1960s to 1990s sold over one million copies and was certified diamond.
 In 2001, a second four-CD box set was released to celebrate the 30th anniversary of the awards.
 In 2006, a third box set was released to celebrate the 35th anniversary which was certified platinum in Canada.